roshan2498/leetcode-tracker/README.md

 # LeetCode Tracker

-A Next.js application that helps you track your LeetCode progress by company.
-This app uses the [leetcode-company-wise-problems](https://github.com/liquidslr/leetcode-company-wise-problems) repository to provide company-specific problem lists.
+A simple Next.js application that helps you track your LeetCode progress by company.
+This app uses the [leetcode-company-wise-problems](https://github.com/liquidslr/leetcode-company-wise-problems) repository to provide company-specific problem lists and stores your progress locally in your browser.

 ## Features

-- 🔐 Google OAuth authentication
-- 📊 Progress tracking by company
+- 📊 Progress tracking by company (stored locally)
 - 📈 Visual progress statistics
 - 🏢 Company-wise problem organization
 - ⏰ Time-based problem filtering (30 days, 3 months, 6 months, etc.)
-- �� Persistent progress storage
+- 💾 Local storage for progress (no account needed)
+- 🔄 Automated data sync pipeline to keep problem lists updated

 ## Setup